 Definitions

-[“Administer” means the direct application of a drug or device whether by injection, inhalation, ingestion, or any other means, to the body of a patient or research subject by: (1) a practitioner or the practitioner’s authorized agent; or (2) the patient or research subject at the direction of the practitioner.
-(ORS 689.005)]
+“Administer” means the direct application of a drug or device whether by injection, inhalation, ingestion, or any other means, to the body of a patient or research subject by: (1) a practitioner or the practitioner’s authorized agent; or (2) the patient or research subject at the direction of the practitioner.
+(ORS 689.005)

 “Adrenal crisis” means a sudden, severe worsening of symptoms associated with adrenal insufficiency, such as severe pain in the lower back, abdomen or legs, vomiting, diarrhea, dehydration, low blood pressure or loss of consciousness.
 (ORS 433.800)